rajgarg021/VideoReID/README.md

 # VideoReID
-Detect, track and re-identify people across frames in a video
+Detect, track and re-identify people across frames in a video.

 This project implements a video-based person re-identification (Re-ID) system using computer vision and deep learning techniques.
 Here's a detailed explanation of what the project does: